Srettha Thavisin

-During his almost one-year premiership, he oversaw economic policies aimed at stimulating the Thai economy, particularly in Thailand's tourism sector by promoting Thai soft power.
+During his almost one-year premiership, Srettha oversaw economic policies aimed at stimulating the Thai economy, particularly in Thailand's tourism sector by promoting Thai soft power.
 He also attempted to implement the digital wallet scheme and his international visits were aimed at attracting investors.
 Srettha was however labelled as a "puppet" under the control of powers behind the throne by critics.
 His appointment of Pichit Chuenban to his cabinet led to his dismissal by the courts in August 2024.

 Early life and education

 Srettha Thavisin, born on 15 February 1962, in Bangkok, Thailand, is the only child of Captain Amnuay Thavisin and Chodchoy Thavisin (née Jutrakul; 1928 - 2024).
 His family's lineage is connected to five notable Thai Chinese business dynasties: Yip in Tsoi, Chakkapak, Jutrakul, Lamsam, and Buranasiri.
 When Srettha was three years old in 1966, his father died and Chodchoy raised him as a single mother.

 Srettha attended primary school at Prasarnmit Demonstration School of Srinakharinwirot University in Bangkok, then moved to the United States for secondary school.
 Srettha attended Bloxham School from 1979-1981.
 He graduated Bachelor of Arts in Economics from the University of Massachusetts Amherst.
 He further advanced his academic credentials by earning a Master of Business Administration, specialising in Finance, from Claremont Graduate University.